hurwitzlab/imicrobe-16SrDNA-OTU-Clustering/README.md

 --input-dir INPUT_PATH (required): path to input directory containing input files --work-dir OUTPUT_PATH (optional): path to directory where output will be written.
 Default: INPUT_DIR/output --core-count CORE_COUNT (optional): number of cores to run the pipeline on.
-Default: 1 --uchime-ref-db-fp DB_FP (required/optional): path to reference database for chimera detection.
+Default: 1 --uchime-ref-db-fp DB_PATH (required/optional): path to reference database for chimera detection.
 Having a database is required, but the Singularity container has a database built in and is the default value.
 --paired-ends (optional): flag that indicates reads are split into paired ends.
 Triggers use of PEAR to merge paired-end reads.
 --pear-min-overlap OVERLAP (optional): minimum number of overlapping bases needed between paired-end reads for a mate pair to form.
 --pear-min-assembly-length LENGTH (optional): minimum length of the assembled read following PEAR mate pairing.
 Reads will be removed if they're shorter than this length.